 In compliance with GDPR and the Privacy Shield Principles, iCIMS commits to resolve complaints about our collection and use of your personal data.
 EEA and UK individuals with inquiries or complaints regarding our privacy practices should first contact iCIMS as provided in the “Contact Information” section below.
 If you have an unresolved privacy or data use concern that we have not addressed satisfactorily, you have the right to file a complaint with a competent data protection authority, if you are a resident of an EEA member state.
 As such, iCIMS commits to cooperate with the panel established by the EU Data Protection authorities (“DPAs”) and comply with the advice given by the panel with regard to human resources data transferred from the EU and/or the UK in the context of the employment relationship. iCIMS has further committed to cooperate with EU DPAs for EEA residents with regard to unresolved Privacy Shield complaints concerning human resources data transferred from the EU and/or UK, respectively, in the context of the employment relationship.

 Under certain conditions, more fully described on the Privacy Shield website, you may be entitled to invoke binding arbitration when other dispute resolution procedures have been exhausted.

-We will retain your personal data if we have a business need to do so or for as long as is needed to fulfill the purposes outlined in this Employee Privacy Notice, unless a longer retention period is required by law.
+Unless a longer retention period is required by law, we will retain your personal data for as long as is needed to fulfill the purposes outlined in this Employee Privacy Notice, or for as long as we have a legitimate business interest that is not outweighed by your data protection interests or fundamental rights and freedoms.
 Generally, this means we will keep your personal data until the end of your employment with us, plus a reasonable period of time after that where necessary to respond to any employment inquiries; to any legal, tax, accounting or administrative matters; or to provide you with ongoing benefits.
 When we have no ongoing legitimate business need to process your personal data, we will either delete or anonymize it or, if this is not possible (e.g., because your personal data has been stored in backup archives), then we will securely store your personal data and isolate it from any further processing until deletion is possible.
 As such, we reserve the right to use such anonymous data for any legitimate business purpose without further notice to you or your consent